 In the present study, proximate composition analysis was also carried.
 The nutritional content of mixed zooplankton can fluctuate significantly based on their age and the specific dietary sources available in their environment.
 The study revealed significant difference in proximate composition of mixed zooplankton cultured on different nutrient sources.
 Higher protein content was found in mixed zooplankton cultured on poultry manure (47.33±0.11).
 The present study is in agreement with Creswell (1993) who reported 59.12% crude protein of Moina sp. fed with poultry manure.
 According to the research by Gogoi et al. 2016, the nutritional value of Moina sp. demonstrates significant variability depending on food availability.
 Gogoi et al. 2016 observed that the protein content remains relatively stable at an average of 50% on a dry weight basis.
 While as lowest protein (47.41±0.23) was recorded in mixed zooplankton cultured on yeast.
 The study is in agreement with Turcihan et al (2021).
 He reported that daphnia magna cultured on yeast has protein content (47.39 ± 0.05).

 Many living organisms rely on specific dietary fatty acids to facilitate their somatic growth and overall well-being, as indicated in the study by Masclaux et al., 2012.
 According to Hiltunen et al., (2016) besides serving as energy storage compounds, certain fatty acids play crucial roles in various physiological processes.
 Monounsaturated fatty acids (MUFA) and polyunsaturated fatty acids (PUFA) hold particular significance for aquatic organisms, often accumulating through their dietary intake.
 In the present study highest lipid content was recorded in Mixed Zooplankton fed on Yeast diet (7.84±0.21).
 The results are in agreement with Turcihan et al., (2021).
 Daphnia fed on baker's yeast diet showed moderate level (7.33%) of total lipid accumulation in body. similar results were obtained by Cheban et al., (2017) reported that Daphnia magna fed baker's yeast resulted higher total lipid accumulation in their body.
 While as the lowest crude lipid content was found in MOC Treatment(6.36±0.15).
-The highest ash content was recorded in Cow dung Treatments(15.57±0.29) while as the lowest was recorded in Yeast Treatments(7.44±0.28). similar results were obtained by Turcihan et al., (2021) who reported that lowest ash content of mixed zooplankton fed on baker’s yeast (6.83 ± 0.55).
+The highest ash content was recorded in Cow dung Treatments(15.57±0.29) while as the lowest was recorded in Yeast Treatments(7.44±0.28).
+Similar results were obtained by Turcihan et al., (2021) who reported that lowest ash content of mixed zooplankton fed on baker’s yeast (6.83 ± 0.55).

 Growth parameters